 — make and support decisions.

-The Customer Journey Map is used to visualize behavior, identify pain points, obstacles, negative scenarios.
+It is a tool for visualizing behavior and identifying pain points, obstacles, and negative scenarios.
 However, unlike the empathy map, these points are used for specific steps (screens), and as a result, we have more detailed information and it’s easier to make conclusions about what needs to be done further.

-The map, as you have probable already guessed, is also tied to the target audience, or if to be specific — to the design persona.
+The map, as you have probably already guessed, is also tied to the target audience, or, if to be specific, to the design persona.
 One persona = one card.

-The sections on the map may differ and depend on the purpose and scope.
-In Fingers, we use the following structure: we select the main scenario for the persona, and for each screen of the application or site we write down:
+The sections on the map may differ depending on the purpose and scope.
+In Fingers, we use the following structure: we select the main scenario for the persona, and for each screen of the application or site, we write down:

 — the task of the user;